 As of the date of this report, Nanophase owns or licenses 18 US patents and patent applications consisting of 10 issued or allowed US patents, 7 pending US patent applications, and 1 licensed US patent.
-The 10 owned US patents consist of 4 for its nanoparticle synthesis technologies, 2 for its surface treatment technologies and 4 for its nanoparticle applications.
-The Company's pending US patents consist of 3 in nanoparticle synthesis, 1 in nanoparticle surface treatments, and 3 in nanoparticle applications.
-Correspondingly, the Company owns 48 foreign patents and patent applications consisting of 23 issued or allowed foreign patents and 25 pending foreign patents applications.
+The 10 owned US patents consist of 3 for its nanoparticle synthesis process, equipment and products by process, 3 for its surface treatment technologies and 4 for its nanoparticle applications.
+The Company's pending US patents consist of 3 for its nanoparticle synthesis process, equipment and products by process, 1 in nanoparticle surface treatments, and 3 in nanoparticle applications.
+Correspondingly, the Company owns 49 foreign patents and patent applications consisting of 24 issued or allowed foreign patents and 25 pending foreign patents applications.
 All of the pending and owned foreign patents are counterparts to domestic filings covering its platform of nanotechnologies.
 The Company's oldest issued patents will begin to expire in 2009.